-In this micro-benchmark, we measure the time overhead of runtime attestation.
-We use a single CVM with 4~vCPUs and 16\unit{GB} of memory.
-We then generate a SHA256 digest over 1\unit{GB} of input data and include the resulting hash digest as the runtime claim of the attestation request.
+In this micro-benchmark, we measure the overhead due to runtime attestation.
+We use a single CVM with 4~vCPUs and 16\unit{GB} of memory to generate a SHA256 digest over 1\unit{GB} of input data and include the resulting hash digest as the runtime claim in an attestation request.

-On average, creating and signing an attestation report with vTPM takes 3\unit{ms}.
+We observe that, on average, creating and signing an attestation report with vTPM takes 4\unit{ms}.
 This step has constant time complexity, because both creation and signing operations take a fixed-size hash digest as input.
-Generating hash digests is the most time-consuming operation during attestation: it takes 686\unit{ms} to calculate a SHA-256 hash over the 1\unit{GB} input data, and the time grows linearly with the input data size.
+Generating hash digests is the most time-consuming operation during attestation: it takes 687\unit{ms} to calculate a SHA-256 hash over the 1\unit{GB} input data, and the time grows linearly with the input data size.

-We also measure the attestation overhead with PSP: the CVM requires less than 7\unit{ms} to fetch a signed attestation report from the PSP.
-Although we use vTPM attestation to emulate PSP attestation, their performance difference is minimal (under 4\unit{ms} per attestation) and negligible compared to \sys{}'s end-to-end training, which takes hours.
+We also measure the attestation overhead with AMD's PSP: the CVM requires less than 7\unit{ms} to fetch a signed attestation report from the PSP.
+Although we use vTPM attestation to emulate PSP attestation, the performance difference between them is minimal (under 3\unit{ms} per attestation) and negligible compared to \sys{}'s end-to-end training time, which takes hours.